 Welcome from the Vice President for Technical Activities

-IEEE is the world's largest technical professional organization for the advancement of technology, having as its motto “Advancing Technology for Humanity”.
-The IEEE Computational Intelligence Society contributes to this common goal in what concerns its field of activity: “Computational Intelligence”.
+IEEE is the world's largest technical professional organization for the advancement of technology, having as its motto "Advancing Technology for Humanity."
+The IEEE Computational Intelligence Society contributes to this common goal in what concerns its field of activity: "Computational Intelligence."
 A significant part of this contribution relates to technical activities.
 View the IEEE CIS VP-Technical Activities Vision Statement.

 The technical activities of our Society are governed by the Technical Activities Committee and mostly organized around Technical Committees (TCs) and Task Forces (TFs).
 In 2023 a new TC on Ethical, Legal, Social, Environmental and Human Dimensions of AI/CI (SHIELD) has just been created.
 This new TC joins the 12 exisiting TCs usually grouped in three main categories:

 1. Technology-oriented TCs promoting CI technologies:

 2. Application-oriented TCs dealing with applications of CI technologies:

 3. Incubator TCs trying to identify and nurture new CI technologies and new areas for CI applications:

 You can find out more information about each of these TCs by following those links provided to the left.

 The Technical Activities Committee also includes the Strategic Planning Sub-Committee, and the Mentoring and Skills Development Sub-Committee.
 The overall structure is completed by the TFs that are grouped under the different TCs and are focused on more specific areas of CI.